CEE Banking M&A Study 2020

 CEE banks facing challenging times - Economic turbulence to boost consolidation

 About the study

-- The most active sellers in the region were Société Générale (6 transactions), Raiffeisen (5 transactions) and the Greek banks, with Piraeus Bank, National Bank of Greece, Alpha Bank and Eurobank together selling 12 banks between 2015 and September 2019.
+- The most active sellers in the region were Société Générale (4 transactions), Danske Bank (2 transactions, 1 ongoing transaction) and Piraeus Bank (2 transacions) between 2019 and September 2020.

 - Balázs Bíró, Partner, Regional Financial Services Industry Leader, Financial Advisory